jraby/1brc/README.md

 984599 02:07:40.504893 +++ exited with 0 +++
 ```

-When the program exited, all the threads exited at the same time, except the last 2, which took ~230ms to exit.
+When the program exited, all the threads exited at the same time, except the last 2, which went for a ~230ms walk before exitting.
 I tried some cowboy stuff, like killing the program from within with a `SIGKILL`, that didn't change anything :)

-It turns out that it was caused by the unmapping of the `mmap`ed pages.
-Calling `munmap` from `main`, caused the same delay.
+Calling `munmap` from `main`, caused the same delay, so I imagine that the kernel or something is calling munmap on our behalf, creating this slowdown.

-I had a mecanism to `ReleaseChunk`s when I was using the original chunked.
+I had a mecanism to `ReleaseChunk`s when I was using the original chunker.
 I reused it to call [`madvise(2)`](https://man7.org/linux/man-pages/man2/madvise.2.html) with the `MADV_DONTNEED` hint,
 indicating to the kernel that we're done with those pages.
 It required a bit of help from chatgpt to get page aligned boundaries (which chatgpt nailed on the first go), otherwise `madvise` returned `EINVAL`.

+That code can be found [here](https://github.com/jraby/1brc/blob/main/internal/fastbrc/chunker.go#L108-L140).

 With this, the timing goes from 1.07s to 0.871s.